nadaletomas/physicalcomputing/README.md

 ![image](https://github.com/user-attachments/assets/7294867d-2ce5-4d69-875b-5b1cedec7178)

 In this image we can see how the input is 0 and 1.
-When the current goes through the XOR this make the S output to be 1 and the AND gate continue to carry an output of 0.
+When the current goes through the XOR this make the S output to be 1 and the AND gate continues to carry an output of 0.
 This is why only the second LED is turn on.

 # Where can we find a half adder circuit?

  The half adder circuit is only a tiny part of big engines, for example we can find the half adder circuit in computers, in theirs CPU, in simple calculators and in hardwares.
-In this image I am going to show you where we can also find a hald adder circuit.
+In this image I am going to show you where we can also find a half adder circuit.

  ![image](https://github.com/user-attachments/assets/d02570ed-a743-455d-aaaa-7c7fa9f38728)